dayz9998jp/ASM/README.md

 Add -mod=@ASM to your server (or HC) launch params.

-Run `ArmaServerMonitor.exe` to monitor all your server (or HC) instances with prepared missions.
+Run `ArmaServerMonitor.exe` to monitor all your server (or HC) instances.